Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 $ npm install --save @azure/identity-cache-persistence
 ```

-Enable token cache persistence in your program as follows:
+Enable token cache persistence in your application as follows:

 ```ts
 import { useIdentityExtension } from "@azure/identity";